Loydenderslash11/L2_Rocket/JOURNAL.md

 Eventually, I chose a low slung, wide body style with a slight cab forward design.
 Since I plan to install components later, I kept in mind space for the motor, ESC, battery, and wiring while shaping the shell.
 For now, I’m focusing on just the body design and fit.

 I also looked at how actual RC shells are mounted.
 Most use clips or Velcro tabs, so I added placeholder slots into my draft in case I want to make it mountable later.
-No BOM or electronics just yet—this is the first step of a two phase project.
+No BOM or electronics just yet this is the first step of a two phase project.
 ![image](https://github.com/user-attachments/assets/b862e293-32e0-4e63-9be4-bc1ccb5d5410)

 ---